Glaucoma: The Silent Thief

 After the cataract has been removed and the intraocular lens implant of your choice has been placed, the surgeon can insert a microscopic device into the eye to help with lowering eye pressure.
 Several devices are presently FDA-approved in the US, including the iStentInject.

-Reducing intraocular pressure with the iStent
+Reducing Intraocular Pressure with The iStent

 Our Chicago Cornea Consultants specialists have been using the iStent (also known as the trabecular micro-bypass stent) for a number of years and have found it a successful modality for lowering the pressure in our glaucoma patients.
 A good number of patients are able to achieve target pressures and discontinue or decrease the number of drops they need to use to keep glaucoma under control.